wiserfirst/wiserfirst.github.io/_posts/2015-10-14-understanding-the-use-statement-in-elixir-with-examples.md

 ---
-title: "Understanding the Use Statement in Elixir with Example"
+title: "Understanding the Use Statement in Elixir with Examples"
 date: "2015-10-14"
 ---